-A 24 year-old veterinarian in Texas has apparently tickled the imagination of animal lovers with her method of comforting traumatized baby critters such as squirrels, kittens, possums and rabbits.
+A twenty-four year old veterinarian in Texas has apparently tickled the imagination of animal lovers with her method of comforting traumatized baby critters such as squirrels, kittens, possums and rabbits.

-She snuggles them inside her bra while she is wearing it.
-This apparently calms orphaned critters by making them feel warm and cushy.
+Newspaper reports say that she snuggles them inside her bra while wearing it.
+This apparently calms an orphaned critter by making it feel warm and cushy.
 It is also a good way to monitor the activity of a small mammal, by keeping it close.

 While I am not totally opposed to the idea of people keeping small animals in their lingerie for thereputic purposes, I think this is not for everyone.

 In fact, considering the social disruption such a trend could cause, I propose that this should only be legal for licensed professional veterinarians who wear bras in the privacy of their own home or office, whether they be male or female.

 Having hissing possum sounds coming from one's cleavage, would seem to be a social detriment, that might distress and alarm nearby people.

 At the very least, it might bring up questions about whether something was deflating.